Don Shave's Ancestral Family Tree

 Birthbefore 7 June 1830John Trowbridge Shave was born before 7 June 1830 in Winterborne Whitechurch, County of Dorset, England (United Kingdom), EuropeG+.1

-Deathafter 1830He died The cause of his death (sadly, as an infant in their 1st year) in the year of 1830 is not known after 1830 in Winterborne Whitechurch, County of Dorset, England (United Kingdom), EuropeG+.
-His death is not known & it occurred in today's England (location not known; used birth place)
+Deathafter 1830He died The cause of his death (sadly, as an infant in his 1st year) in the year of 1830 is not known after 1830 in Winterborne Whitechurch, County of Dorset, England (United Kingdom), EuropeG+.
+His death occurred in today's England (location not known; used birth place)

 Baptism7 June 1830John Trowbridge Shave was baptized on 7 June 1830 at Baptism was in St. Mary's Parish Church -or- in the Wesley-Methodist Chapel of the Wesleyan Methodist ChurchG+ in Winterborne Whitechurch, County of Dorset, England (United Kingdom), EuropeG+.2